ENIGMA-infra/ENIGMA-PD/README.md

 Make sure the resulting image file is placed in the container directory referenced in your global Nipoppy configuration.

 ### Change your global config file
-Open the global config file and add the freesurfer_subseg container and the correct version under `PIPELINE_VARIABLES`:
+Open the global config file and add the path to your freesurfer license file under the freesurfer_subseg pipeline:

 ```json
 "PIPELINE_VARIABLES": {